Perturbation-theory informed integrators for cosmological simulations: Introduction

 We may thus assume a near optimal force calculation (in terms of computational speed) for a given set-up.
 This leaves only one possibility for further minimisation of the computational cost: \emph{to reduce the number of timesteps} at fixed accuracy.
 One may consider two approaches in this regard: (1) a \emph{global} reduction by optimising the time-stepping scheme, or (2) a \emph{local} reduction by introduction of a multi-stepping scheme where particles are assigned individual (quantised) optimal timesteps according to properties of their trajectories \cite{Hayli:1974,McMillan:1986}.

 Here, we focus on the possibility of a global reduction.
 We leave a possible extension of our results to block-stepping schemes to future work.
 Naively, one might expect that a global reduction at fixed accuracy is not possible, since in time integration schemes the global integration error is generally dictated by the number of timesteps.
 This is not so, however, in the case of \emph{cosmological} $N$-body simulations.
 It is perhaps one of the most famous results of large-scale structure cosmology due to Zel'dovich \cite{Zeldovich:1970} that in suitable time coordinates, the leading-order dynamics at early times (specifically prior to the crossing of particle trajectories) is simply given by free inertial motion despite the presence of gravitational interactions.
 This is due to a leading-order cancellation between acceleration due to gravity and deceleration due to the expansion of space.
 This cancellation is, however, not reflected in the Hamiltonian, so that many timesteps are needed to reproduce the relatively simple dynamics in this regime.
 This observation has motivated the recent so-called \textsc{FastPM} scheme \cite{Feng:2016}, which makes an ad-hoc modification to the drift and kick operators of a second-order kick-drift-kick (KDK) integrator to reproduce these leading-order dynamics exactly.
+Although `PM' in the name \textsc{FastPM} stands for particle mesh, the time integration scheme presented in that work is in fact independent of the employed force-computation method, and all references to \textsc{FastPM} herein exclusively concern the time integration.

 Ref.~\cite{Feng:2016} demonstrate the performance of this approach in terms of the effect on summary statistics; however, we are not aware of a formal analysis or proofs of properties of this integrator in the literature.
 At the same time, it is clear that such `perturbation-theory informed' integrators might be optimal for a highly efficient and accurate integration of the cosmological Vlasov--Poisson system.
-Given the discreteness errors mentioned above (see further \cite{Michaux:2021,Marcos:2006,Joyce:2009} arising particularly during this early phase of integration) it might be preferable to perform as few timesteps as possible during this phase.
+Given the discreteness errors mentioned above (see further \cite{Michaux:2021,Marcos:2006,Joyce:2009} arising particularly during this early phase of integration), it might be preferable to perform as few timesteps as possible during this phase.